rolandasj/wc3-stuff/04-Extras/Fishing.md

 Fishing can be found in autumn village, npc sells rod and bait.
 You need just one bait.
 Follow instructions on the rod, will give 2 abilities, fish or check fishing spots.
+Different fishes can be caught at different locations.